-Using QR codes that can redirect to any type of information, students use QR codes to send questions to their teachers, see the platform, ads, grades, listen to a podcast just by scanning the QR code using their mobile devices.
+Using QR codes that can redirect to any type of information, students use QR codes to send questions to their teachers, see the platform, ads, grades, and listen to a podcast just by scanning the QR code using their mobile devices.

 Associated Media Publishing in South Africa, which is the leading independent publisher of women’s media brands in the country, has launched its QR code print media campaign for its October issue last 2018.

 The QR codes on magazines lead the readers to online shops, which allow them to shop and purchase products and merchandise featured in Cosmopolitan, Marie Claire, House Keeping, and many others.